data-exp-lab/dxl-docs/source/meta.rst

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact `Matthew Turk <mjturk@illinois.edu>`_ immediately.
-If Matt is the cause of your concern, TODOTODO is a good informal point of contact; she does not work for Matt or UIUC, and has agreed to mediate.
+If Matt is the cause of your concern, Kaitlin Kratter (her gmail address is her first and last name separated by a period) is a good informal point of contact; she does not work for Matt or UIUC, and has agreed to mediate.
 For official concerns, please contact `the UIUC WeCare office
 <http://wecare.illinois.edu/>`_, or the `Campus Office of Diversity, Equity and